macen648/DCHandler/README.md

 const handler = new Handler.HandlerClient(client, {// Pass in discord.js client and options.
     commandPath: "commands", // commands folder.
     mongoPath: "", // MongoDBPath.
+    //useNoDB: true, // Specify 'useNoDB: true,' If you wish not to use DB and use only default prefix.
     PREFIX: "$" // Default bot prefix.
 })